 5. Try not to be too caustic.
 Even the villains in your life deserve some respect.
 And you could change your mind about them some day.
 Or they could change their personality.
 No, really, that happens sometimes.
 And anyway, the ones who don't deserve respect and never will usually have little villain attorneys very much like themselves who are just waiting to sue somebody for defamation.

 5.5 Always consider taking the easy route.
-Didn't mean to interrupt, but I just had a thought.
-What about a simple fill-in-the-blanks format?
-Keep reading, but come back later to check it out for yourself or as a great gift idea: AUTOBIO MADE FUN & EASY
+Say, what about a simple fill-in-the-blanks format?
+AUTOBIO MADE FUN & EASY

 6. Be sure you avoid cliches . . . like the plague!
 After all, who wants to read an autobiography that isn't a bit unexpected in parts and loaded with new and intriguing viewpoints?
 Exactly right, no one.
 Certainly no one important.
 Here's what you need to do: Decide what key points really make your life story of particular interest to others and you will almost certainly be surprised at the difference in the focus of your overall effort.
 Make those key interest points your chapter titles and you are halfway home.
 However, like my older sister keeps reminding me, always be mindful of rule #7.

 7. Start with an outline.
 I should have put this rule as number one.
 Or perhaps number three.
 Five maybe?
 Anyway, without an detailed outline, you might end up writing too much about one portion of your life and miss the larger picture; said larger picture being both more interesting and also larger.
 An outline that includes all of the main events of your autobiography is good.
 Twenty pages on your first snow sled is bad.
 Got it?
 Okay!
 Plus, you'll definitely want to save that Rosebud sled story until the very last paragraph.
 Trust me, I know things.